Welcome to ‘Corwen Station-New’ (created April 2010).

 Latest site updates

-The location marks the western extremity of the phase 2 track, close to the site of the original Green Lane bridge, and some 300 yards west of the temporary station presently under construction.
+The location marks the western extremity of the phase 2 track, close to the site of the original Green Lane bridge, and some 300 yards west of the temporary station .

 End of the line?

-1. In line with the policies of the Local Authorities and Landowners the original road accessible Corwen Joint Station, and Yard areas were given over to industrial development (see maps and pictures).
-Consequently the focus for railway re-instatement has shifted to the old railway embankments east side of Town.
+1. In line with the policies of the Local Authorities and Landowners the original road accessible Corwen Joint Station, and extensive Yard areas were given over to industrial development following the 1964 Beeching closure. (see maps and pictures).
+The site identified for a new Corwen Station under the 2011 Transport and Works Order is the old railway embankment adjacent to the Corwen Town car park and bus hub.
+Refer to the works drawings in the Corwen Extension section for details.